EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### Applying the Authorize attribute

 First we need to signal ASP.NET Core that the endpoint requires auth.
 We do that by annotating the corresponding action method with the `Authorize` attribute.
-At the beginnig of this article, we decided we were going to use `VehicleQuotes/Controllers/BodyTypesController.cs`'s `GetBodyTypes` method as a guinea pig.
+At the beginning of this article, we decided we were going to use `VehicleQuotes/Controllers/BodyTypesController.cs`'s `GetBodyTypes` method as a guinea pig.
 So, let's go into that file and add the following `using` statement:

 ```csharp
 using Microsoft.AspNetCore.Authorization;